Zaxcoding/bosstweed-zaxcoding-collaboration/BossGreed/bin/editor/readME.txt

 ReadME for the Editor:

 // Wed July 18, 2012
+More changes.

+Saving and loading works!
+No errors with it so far in my testing.

+Controls:
+Left click on the instance ints to select them (they capitalize and change to =), then [ to decrease currently selected int value.
+] to increase currently selected int value.
+Left click on any of the booleans to toggle them.
+Left click on the bottom icons (no longer right click).
+	- Additionally, the should be 'highlighted; with a small ^ beneath them.

+Notes:
+I need you to tell me the correct sizes to use for the 'locked' width/height shapes, then I'll add that.
+Should be very easy to do.
+Fixed a bug right before pushing that would screw buttons up after translation.
+This build should be totally solid.

+// Wed July 18, 2012
 Well that changed quickly.
 Now it's feature rich, prettier, and pretty badass.

 Layout: